core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -06 to -07 ## {#sec-06-07}

-* Clarifications on response suppression.
+* Clarified response suppression.

-* Clarifications on response revalidation.
+* Clarified response revalidation.

-* Clarifications on limitations and peculiarities when using proxies.
+* Clarified limitations and peculiarities when using proxies.

+* Clarified use of the CoAP NoSec mode.

 * Revised list of references.